 4. A facility regulated by the federal government or a state, district or territory of the United States.

-5. An administrator or executor of the estate of a deceased dentist or a person who is legally authorized to act for a dentist who has been adjudicated to be mentally incompetent for not more than one year from the date the board receives notice of the dentist's death or incapacitation pursuant to section 32-1270.
+5. An administrator or executor of the estate of a deceased dentist or a person who is legally authorized to act for a dentist who has been adjudicated to be mentally incompetent for not more than one year after the date the board receives notice of the dentist's death or incapacitation pursuant to section 32-1270.

 K. A facility that offers dental services to the public by persons licensed under this chapter shall be registered by the board unless the facility is any of the following: